ripienaar/gwtf/README.md

 The _C_ and _D_ flags indicate that item 0 is Closed while item 1 has a full Description that you can view with the show command

+There's a short summary mode ideal for using in your login scripts:

+    % gwtf ls --summary
+    Items in all projects:

+       gwtf: open:   5: closed   4: total:   9
+       test: open:   0: closed   4: total:   4

 Editing a task
 --------------